BFYDigital/erc20-token/README.md

 ## About <a name = "about"></a>

-IT's example of ERC20 Token that mintable, burnable, and has a max supply.
+It's an example of ERC20 Token that mintable, burnable, and has a max supply.

 ## Getting Started <a name = "getting_started"></a>